 Every time I talk to someone who wants to learn Portuguese, this person comes up with a bunch of questions: what's the difference between BP (Brazilian Portuguese) and EP (European Portuguese)?
 Which one is better?
 The only thing that he/she forgets is that I am brazilian!
 I'm very biased to give my take on that, ain't I?!
 Since I've always wanted to clear that up, I'll try to be as much impartial as I can.
 I do not want to take any sides on this, trust me.
 Don't worry!

 First of all: there's no better!
 It all depends on your needs.
-Why would you

-	learn the BP if you're going to Portugal or vice-versa?
-That doesn't make any

-	sense at all!
-Just think about it: if in a single country there are lots and

-	lots of regional differences regarding the language, the differences from a

-	country to another should be astronomical - even if they have the "same"

-	language.
-Now, we can't say that there aren't any similarities, because we'd be

-	taking extremist positions.
-What I want you to know is that yeah, the BP and the

-	EP are very different from each other.
+Why would you learn BP if you're going to Portugal or vice-versa?
+That doesn't make any sense at all!
+Just think about it: if in a single country there are lots and lots of regional differences regarding the language, the differences from a country to another should be astronomical - even if they have the "same" language.
+Now, we can't say that there aren't any similarities, because we'd be taking extremist positions.
+What I want you to know is that yeah, BP and EP are very different from each other.